Inside you’ll find step by step tips for your 3 month old baby sleep schedule and routine so baby will sleep well, eat

 - Purposefully cluster feed in early evening before bedtime and this will help prevent accidental cluster feeding at night.

 - Give full feeds at night feeds.
 If baby wakes up at 1 am, give a full feed!
 Then, if light snacking is all baby is interested in, wean the snacking and watch the night wakings disappear.
 Here’s why you need to give full feeds.

 5. Watch What’s Working And Keep Going

 Well, the truth is, if baby is happy and not super irritable all the time… then all is well.

 ➡️ When baby is fighting sleep, you can start some sleep training.

 ➡️ If baby is unpredictable with his moods and life feels like chaos, start a routine.

-➡️ If baby is perfect and wonderful and smells good (#duh) then cuddle him all the time.
+➡️ And, if baby is perfect and wonderful and smells good (#duh) then cuddle him all the time.